 6. Putting things in the wrong place

-Losing things or putting things in strange places, and then being unable to retrace steps to find them again.
-Sometimes someone else might be accused of stealing which may occur more frequently over time.
+Losing things or putting things in strange places, and then being unable to retrace steps to find them again is on the official observation list for early signs of dementia.

 7. Rapid and unexplained mood swings and/or depression